Race for the Cure Sets Record-Breaking Goal

 "It gives me hope.
 Cancer is one of those things that happens.
 There's not much you can do about it other than support the cause as much as you can," Smith said.

-The goal this year was to raise $200,000.
+The goal this year is to raise $200,000.
 That's the highest goal they've ever had.
 If you couldn't walk or run in the race, it's not too late to donate, you have until October 1.

 "Everyone's decked out in their pink, but the important thing is that it's more than pink, and that's our slogan these days," said Race for the Cure Chair Nikki Olszyk.